-I am Lecturer in Robot Vision and Autonomous Systems within the Centre for Vision, Speech and Signal Processing (CVSSP) at the University of Surrey Electronic Engineering Department.
+I am Senior Lecturer in Robot Vision and Autonomous Systems within the Centre for Vision, Speech and Signal Processing (CVSSP) at the University of Surrey Electronic Engineering Department.
 A copy of my CV is available here (this may be updated infrequently).

 My current research team comprises 10 PhD and post-doctoral researchers.
 I have also supervised three successfully completed PhD students, including the winners of the 2017 and 2016 Sullivan Thesis Prize (Dr. Oscar Mendez and Dr. Karel Lebeda).

 My research group alongside Richard Bowden's group.